 - During the mid 1800’s, three iconic American cast iron cookware brands, Griswold Manufacturing, Wagner Manufacturing, and Lodge Manufacturing were founded, solidifying cast iron’s popularity across the US.

 - Neither Griswold nor Wagner make cast iron cookware any more.

 - Lodge Manufacturing continues to operate two foundries in South Pittsburg, Tennessee.

 - Nest Homeware is among a few newer brands manufacturing cast iron cookware in the United States.

 Most simplistically, it's a pan made from cast iron!
 It usually has a round basin and a singular handle so that it can be easily moved around on the stove.
 They're great for cooking because they conduct heat very well and can be used on any type of stove, including induction cooktops.
 They can even be used in the oven or oven an open flame.

 Cast iron is made from an iron alloy with a carbon content greater than 2%.
 Iron is created by smelting iron ore in a blast furnace, where the iron is separated from the impurities (primarily carbon) in the iron ore.
 The carbon combines with oxygen in the blast furnace to form carbon dioxide, which escapes from the furnace.
 The iron is then poured from the furnace into molds, where it solidifies.

 What are the benefits of using a cast iron skillet?

-Cast iron skillets and cookware are incredibly versatile and can be used for a variety of cooking methods from searing, browning, frying, simmering, to baking.
+Cast iron cookware is incredibly versatile and can be used for a variety of cooking methods from searing, browning, frying, simmering, to baking.
 They are also very durable and can last for many years with proper care.
 Chefs and home cooks alike appreciate that they conduct heat very well so food can be cooked evenly and at a consistent temperature.
-Cast iron skillets can move from the top of the stove to inside the oven depending on what you are cooking.
+They can move from the top of the stove to inside the oven depending on what you are cooking.